 While there are some advantages to selling locally, there are billions of people shopping online.
 For rare collectibles or niche items, the chances of finding a buyer willing to pay a fair price in your local area can be slim.

-Online, people will buy just about anything for the right price.
+Online, people will buy nearly anything for the right price.
 The trick is using the right platform or marketplace to connect with the right online buyers.

-Many product categories don’t have dedicated marketplaces, but you can still move them to popular platforms where people will buy just about anything.
+Many product categories don’t have dedicated marketplaces, but you can still move them to popular platforms where people will buy practically anything.
 Below are the best websites for turning your old stuff into cash.

 If you aren’t selling something from a popular category like clothes or video games, these marketplaces are so vast that they deal in just about everything.
 Whether you’re selling a car or a keychain, the original art of mass-produced media, you can sell it on one of these platforms:

 Amazon has evolved from a small secondhand book-selling operation to account for over a third of the entire ecommerce industry.
 It is a place where individuals, businesses, and Amazon itself peddle products of all shapes and sizes to customers all over the world.
 While you will be up against a lot of competition with new and used alternatives and have to pay substantial selling fees, you will also be selling to a massive audience of active users.